it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Injection_Prevention_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.3.7

-### Use Whitelists On Interpreted Input
+### Use Alowlist On Interpreted Input

-For input that will be interpreted, whitelist acceptable inputs.
+For input that will be interpreted, allowlist acceptable inputs.
 Only inputs that appear on the whitelist will be accepted.

 Applies to: Interpreted inputs (including SQL)